fbaldassarri/expertai-studio-projects/README.md

-## Note: Work in Progress, upgrading the version of knowledge graph of https://github.com/therealexpertai/studio-samples to 16.2.1
+## Note: Work in Progress, upgrading the of https://github.com/therealexpertai/studio-samples to version 16.2.1

+- To fix:

+  - Brand Reputation_EN:

+    - document8.txt missing extraction of "Seagate Superpad 619" in segment TITLE, Brand_and_Product_ETL.cr needs to be review

+    - document10.txt missing extraction of "Seagate Highbook-13 PC" in segment TITLE, Brand_and_Product_ETL.cr needs to be review

 # Studio Sample Projects